Benny33668076/git_tutorial2024/README.md

 # This is the MathGroup 582
 Try and get me back
 email: ebenezer.acquah144@gmail.com
-iThis is the new chat here
+This is the new chat here

 - Peace
 - Joy
 - Love